 Capitol riots officer: The moment the mob took me

-Disturbing video shows the moment DC Metropolitan Police officer Mike Fanone screamed out as he was tasered in the head by a mob during the Capitol Riots in January.
+Disturbing video shows the moment police officer Mike Fanone screamed out as he was tasered in the head by a mob during the Capitol Riots in January.

 Speaking in the BBC documentary, Four Hours at the Capitol, on BBC Two, Mike Fanone describes the enormity of the situation as he pleaded for his life.